To Top

 Blackjack

 Blackjack is one of the most popular table games in California, as it offers a simple format, a low house edge, and fast-paced action.
-You can play blackjack in-person at tribal casinos and cardrooms, but it is often quicker and easier to play online at a social or sweepstakes casino.
+You can play blackjack in-person at tribal casinos and cardrooms, but it is often quicker and easier to play online at a social casino.

 The goal is simply to get closer to 21 than the dealer without going bust.
 However, you need to follow the optimal strategy in order to reduce the house edge as low as possible.
-These casinos offer online blackjack games:

 blackjack icon